deepumat/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
-Coursera Assignment
+Coursera Assignment:

-The Cookbook.md explains the data and the transformations done.
+The Cookbook.md explains the data and the transformations done!

 The run_Analysis.R is code for the project